KpG782/CampusCare/README.md

 ---

+## 🚀 Test the App (Demo Account)

+Want to explore CampusCare?
+Try logging in with our demo account:

+- **Email:** lcorpuz.a12241569@umak.edu.ph
+- **Password:** 123BOIAmats!

+Feel free to navigate, test features, and experience the app as a student user!

+---

 ## 🤖 AI-Powered Mood Insights

 CampusCare leverages artificial intelligence to enhance student well-being.
 We have integrated a custom-trained DistilBERT model for mood summary and emotion classification, enabling: